AdBanacho/cohere-text-embedder/README.md

 ## 💬 [Co:here](https://cohere.ai/)

 Co:here is a powerful neural network, which can generate, embed, and classify text.
-In this tutorial we will use [Co:here](https://cohere.ai/) to embed descriptions.
+In this tutorial, we will use [Co:here](https://cohere.ai/) to embed descriptions.
 To use [Co:here](https://cohere.ai/) you need to create account on [Co:here](https://cohere.ai/) and get API key.

 <Img src="https://storage.googleapis.com/lablab-static-eu/images/tutorials/Chatbot-cohere-api.JPG" />